 7. I keep Herbamins Extract in the kit, in case the kids are deficient in Selenium.
 You can tell if a kid is deficient, as they will be “soft” in their pasterns – it appears that the tendons in their legs are too loose.
 In other words, they will stand on their legs more like a horse looks than a goat.
 Their pastern (you will think this is their wrist/ankle) will be too low to the ground.

 8. Herbamins.
 Sometimes kids are born and they are Vitamin A/D deficient – the tendons in their legs appear to be too tight.
 It makes them “knuckle under” as if they were standing on their tip toes.
-I will be giving them Herbamins to correct this deficiency if I ever see it again this is what I would do: Give them 1/8 – 1/4 tsp of Herbamins powder 3 times per day and mix it in enough water to make it easily go through a syringe, or better yet – buy the Herbamins Extract since it is made using a 4:1 ratio (herb:liquid – a very high quality extract, much higher than we can create at home) and put a few drops in their mouth (under their tongue, if possible), which will immediately absorb to into the bloodstream for fast results.
-I give 1-2 drops of this tincture to all my goat kids right after they are born to give the a great start on life!
+I will be giving them Herbamins to correct this deficiency if I ever see it again this is what I would do: Put a dropperful the Herbamins Extract in their mouth which will immediately absorb to into the bloodstream for fast results.
+All births: I give 1 drop of this extract to all my goat kids right after they are born to give the a great start on life!
 This absorbs sublingually (in their mouth, specifically “under the tongue”) and I doubt if they actually swallow any due to the very small amount given.
-I generally give that right after I give them a 1-2 drops of the Cayenne & Lobelia Tincture (see #9).
+I generally give that right after I give them 1 drop of the Cayenne & Lobelia Tincture (see #9).
 I have used a STRONG cold Infusion (that is basically a fancy herbalist word for a “strong tea”) of Vitalerbs to correct a deficiency with excellent results.

 10. I use the Nosefrida The Snotsucker Nasal Aspirator to clear the nose/mouth of the newborns.
 It works great, and it disassembles for complete cleaning.
 I don’t bother with the filters for it anymore, since they tend to fall out and I’ve never been anywhere near accidentally sucking the goo up into the tube.